-Documentary stamp taxes incurred by the Company during 2021 amounted to P731 representing taxes paid relative to the issuance of the Company's stock certificates to its shareholders.
-The documentary stamp tax being paid by the Company to the BIR includes those charged against the shareholder's investment for stock certificate issuances in excess of ten (10) inter- fund transfers per calendar year.
+Documentary stamp taxes incurred by the Company during 2021 amounted to P71,537 representing taxes in connection with the issuance of stock certificates by the Company to its shareholders.
+The documentary stamp tax paid by the Company to the BIR includes those charged against the shareholders' investment for stock certificate issuances in excess of ten (10) inter-fund transfers per calendar year.